 Yet in many programs, whispers of the moral model of addiction treatment remain.
-In spite of the fact that people say addiction is a chronic disease, doctors are often hesitant to suggest the indefinite use of medications.
+In spite of the fact that research shows addiction is a brain disorder, doctors are often hesitant to suggest the indefinite use of medications.
 Definitions for addiction are often based on behaviors exhibited by addicts.
 The addict is defined as a person who does X, Y, and Z.

 Some 12-step communities discourage the use of drugs like methadone and buprenorphine, insisting that abusers cannot be “clean” if they are still taking any type of drugs.